arouyan/lakeFS/docs/reference/garbage-collection.md

 ---
 layout: default
 title: Garbage Collection
-description: Clean up unnecessary objects
+description: Clean up unnecessary objects - here's how to do it with lakeFS.
 parent: Reference
 nav_order: 25
 has_children: false